-Resolve Health area now offering a remote service to new and existing clients.
+Resolve Health area now offering a remote service and some face to face consultations to new and existing clients as of 08/06/2020.
 Please use our contact form if at all possible (this is a faster method of contact at this tricky time) or alternatively call 01934 643262 and leave an answerphone message and we will come back to you as fast as we possibly can but within 24 hours.

 WHAT IS PHYSIOTHERAPY?

 The aim of physiotherapy is to identify and make the most of movement ability by health promotion, preventive advice, treatment and rehabilitation, which would result in maximising quality of life and movement potential.